Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 }
 ```

 In all these approaches we're relying on static constructors to initialize the properties in a lazy and thread-safe manner.
-This ensures that all of the heavy-lifting happens only once, the first time the members of these classes are accessed.
+This ensures that all of the heavy-lifting happens only once — the first time the members of these classes are accessed.

 Now let's pit these techniques against each other and compare their performance using [Benchmark.NET](https://github.com/dotnet/BenchmarkDotNet):